cbworden/shake-doc/background.rst

 immediately following a significant earthquake was typically its magnitude and epicenter.
 However, the damage pattern is not a simple function of these two parameters alone, and more detailed information must be provided to properly ascertain the situation.
-For example, for the magnitude-6.7 February 9, 1971, California earthquake, the northern San Fernando Valley was the region with the most damage, even though it was more than 15 km from the epicenter.
+For example, for the magnitude 6.7 1971 San Fernando California earthquake, the northern San Fernando Valley was the region with the most damage, even though it was more than 15 km from the epicenter.
 Likewise, areas strongly affected by the 1989 Loma Prieta and 1994 Northridge, California,